rodrigobercini/consolidating-brazil-trade-data-by-mesoregion/README.md

 # Consolidation Brazilian Mesoregion trade data

-The brazilian trade data is provided by Ministério da Indústria, Comércio Exterior e Serviços (MDIC) at their [official website] (http://www.mdic.gov.br/index.php/comercio-exterior/estatisticas-de-comercio-exterior/base-de-dados-do-comercio-exterior-brasileiro-arquivos-para-download), where users can download trade data by municipality and state.
+The brazilian trade data is provided by Ministério da Indústria, Comércio Exterior e Serviços (MDIC) at their [official website](http://www.mdic.gov.br/index.php/comercio-exterior/estatisticas-de-comercio-exterior/base-de-dados-do-comercio-exterior-brasileiro-arquivos-para-download), where users can download trade data by municipality and state.
 There is no option to download trade data by [Mesoregion](https://en.wikipedia.org/wiki/Mesoregions_of_Brazil).

 This repository contains a python code that scrapes MDIC website, merges raw municipalities trade data with municipalities names and codes, groups data by Mesoregion and finally outputs .csv files.